tanshuai0219/EDTalk/README.md

 pip install gfpgan
 ```

 Then enable the option `--face_sr` in your scripts.
-The first time will download the weights of gfpgan.
+The first time will download the weights of gfpgan (you can optionally first download [gfpgan ckpts](https://drive.google.com/file/d/1SEWp_lnvxTHI1EIzurbNGYbPABmxih8A/view?usp=sharing) and put them in gfpgan/weights dir).

 Here are some examples: